syncfusion/ej2-angular-docs/src/schedule/schedule/localization.md

 ## Setting the time format

 Time formats is a way of representing the time value in different string formats in the Scheduler.
-By default, the time mode of the Scheduler can be either 12 or 24 hours format which is completely based on the system’s local culture.
+By default, the time mode of the Scheduler can be either 12 or 24 hours format which is completely based on the `locale` set to the Scheduler.
+Since the default `locale` value of the Scheduler is en-US, the time mode will be set to 12 hours format automatically.
 You can also customize the format by using the `timeFormat` property.
 To know more about the time format standards, refer to the [Date and Time Format](https://ej2.syncfusion.com/angular/documentation/common/internationalization/#custom-formats) section.

 > Note: `timeFormat` property only accepts the valid time format's.